sbscholz/ImageFormats/README.md

+# SaC Image Formats

-The project uses `cmake-common`, and so upon cloning this repo it is important you call this before running cmake:
+The project uses `cmake-common`.
+Upon cloning this repo it is important initialize submodules:

 ```
 git submodule update --init --recursive
 ```

+Then build the library using `make`:

 ```
+mkdir build
+cd build
-cmake -B build
+cmake -DTARGETS="<targets>" ..
-cmake --build build -- -j
+make
 ```